nozarc/dacha/README.md

 * Web Server with PHP7 or above (because i developed it under php7, it will be good if you want to test it to run under php5)

 ## Installation
-The installation process of this app is simple, we don't need to set up a database for this app, because this app is *database-less* (i hope it still database-less in the future).
+The installation process of this app is simple, we don't need to set up a database for this app, because this app is *database-less* (i hope it still database-less in the future) and this app features is still limited (far from mikrotik userman features).
 And i assume you have knowledge about webserver installation

 * clone this repository into your public_html or htdocs (if you are using xampp)
 * Edit this file